Wal-Mart Stores, Inc. v. Dukes: Supreme Court Rejects the Largest Employment Class Action Ever Filed

 In short, the Supreme Court in Dukes clarified the circumstances in which class actions are appropriate for employment discrimination claims.
 The case, as well as the closeness of the split opinion, highlights the importance of not only having a well documented Equal Employment Opportunity Policy, but assuring that it is implemented throughout the company.

-If you have any questions about the Dukes decision or its impact, please contact any member of Varnum's Labor and Employment Relations Practice Group.
+If you have any questions about the Dukes decision or its impact, please contact any member of Varnum's Labor and Employment Relations Practice Team.